triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 ### Slideshow interface

-So now we need a UI that can display the photos on the shared screen.
+Next we need a UI that can display the photos on the shared screen.
 I did this as another full, self contained HTML page at `/public/dashboard/index.html` so it gets served at the `/dashboard` URL path.
 It looked pretty cool on a big TV I shamelessly stole from my parents:

 ![Emilybot on a big TV](on-tv.jpeg)

-The main things this page needs to do are to discover the URL and metadata of the next image to display, crossfade to that new image, and present the metadata on top - ideally with some nice build effects.
+The main things that this page needs to do are to discover the URL and metadata of the next image to display, crossfade to that new image, and present the metadata on top - ideally with some nice build effects.

 #### Crossfade effect

-I have various devices that display nice images full screen and crossfade them, like the [Meta Portal TV](https://www.meta.com/gb/portal/products/portal-tv/) (discontinued but was and is still a brilliant product), and the [Google TV Streamer](https://store.google.com/gb/product/google_tv_streamer?hl=en-GB) (not yet discontinued but Google so probably discontinued by the time you read this).
+I have various devices in my house that display nice images full screen and crossfade them, like the [Meta Portal TV](https://www.meta.com/gb/portal/products/portal-tv/) (discontinued but was and is still a brilliant product), and the [Google TV Streamer](https://store.google.com/gb/product/google_tv_streamer?hl=en-GB) (not yet discontinued but Google so probably discontinued by the time you read this).

-Not being sure exactly what the animation mechanic was, I recorded a video of an image transition on my TV Streamer, and played it back in slow motion.
+Not being sure exactly what the animation mechanic was, I recorded a video of an image transition on my Google TV Streamer, and played it back in slow motion.
 It looked like the two images are animating their opacity in opposite directions, against a black background.
 Sounds good, let's do that.
 First, some simple HTML:

 ```html
 <body>